quarkiverse/quarkiverse/docs/Home.md

 Note: While the Quarkus project has the "keys" to publish under `io.quarkiverse`, each project in Quarkiverse is driven and maintained by the lead of that project.
 They decide what happens with the project - Quarkiverse will just expect releases to be compatible with Quarkus - if a project for some reason cannot do a release we can in the best scenario help or in the worst scenario we'll temporarily exclude the project from the affected registry entries to avoid end-users to have a bad experience.

-If you do not want to commit to the above guidelnes then you are more than welcome to publish an extension outside of Quarkus or Quarkiverse; and then you can still be listed in the registry - it is just not handled automtically.
-In this case we do please request you use your own group id to clearly identify those artifacts are from a third-party.
+If you do not want to commit to the above guidelnes then you are more than welcome to publish an extension outside of Quarkus or Quarkiverse; and then you can still be listed in the registry - it is just not handled automatically.
+In this case we request you to use your own group ID to clearly identify those artifacts are from a third-party organization.

 # Joining Quarkiverse

-Projects hosted in the Quarkiverse organization on github should respect the following conventions and policies.
+Projects hosted in the Quarkiverse organization on GitHub should respect the following conventions and policies:

 ## Identify Project Maintainer ##

-Each project will have a github team, and in here at least one must be listed and active as maintainer.
+Each project will have a GitHub team, and in here at least one must be listed and active as maintainer.
 This is the person that will be expected to lead and drive the project.

 ## Repository name